JuliaData/DataFramesMeta.jl/docs/src/index.md

 # Introduction

-Metaprogramming tools for DataFrames.jl objects.
-These macros improve performance and provide more convenient syntax.
+Metaprogramming tools for DataFrames.jl objects to provide more convenient syntax.

 DataFrames.jl has the functions `select`, `transform`, and `combine` for manipulating data frames.
 DataFramesMeta provides the macros